NSUR COIN (NSUR) Self Reported Market Cap Hits $98.60 Million

 [Whitepaper](https://www.nsurcoin.com/WhitePaper)”

-It is usually not possible to buy alternative cryptocurrencies such as NSUR COIN directly using U.S. dollars.
-Investors seeking to trade NSUR COIN should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy NSUR COIN using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as NSUR COIN directly using U.S. dollars.
+Investors seeking to trade NSUR COIN should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NSUR COIN using one of the exchanges listed above.

 Receive News & Updates for NSUR COIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NSUR COIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.